IllusionMods/KK_Plugins/README.md

 To build this repository you will need VisualStudio2022+ with the `.NET desktop development` and `Game development for Unity` workloads, and `.NET Framework 3.5 development tools` + targetting packs and SDKs for at least `.NET Framework 4.6` (best to just install them all).
 All dependencies are downloaded via nuget on first build of the solution.
 Check the wiki if you are having issues with build steps failing.
+To make a release, remove old `bin\out` folder and rebuild the whole repo in Release configuration.
+Afterwards run release.ps1 to generate the combined zip files.

 You can discuss modding on the Koikatsu Discord server in the modding channels.
 There are also various modding guides linked in the pins of these channels you may want to check out.